birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET18.md

 ![Resnet18 with 12 epochs, horizontal and vertical flip](https://birdsbeetsbattlestargalactica.github.io/assets/graphs/6322.png)

 Out of all trials above, the best prediction on the 20% test set never exceeded 79% accuracy.
-Our assumption was that since these didn't get stuck on a plateau, the results just showed the limitation with resnet18 that we need additional feature extraction layers to perform better predictions.
+We concluded that since these didn't get stuck on a plateau, the results indicated the dataset was perhaps too complicated for resnet18.
+We needed additional layers to do feature extraction on a more generalized trainset.
 This gave us the idea to train with resnet34.

 [1]: https://pytorch.org/vision/main/generated/torchvision.transforms.ColorJitter.html